 What was the thought process behind the different hairstyles you choose for the women in your film?

 I wanted the film to feel very personal and intimate by using the hair as the main narrative to tell each girl's story.
 I worked with them to try and find out as much as we could about their ancestry.
 With that information, I created traditional hairstyles from specific tribes dating back to the 19th century and reinterpreted them on each girl.

-What was the best thing about growing up in Jamaica, and do you think your experiences living there as a child have inspired your work - and if so how?
+What was the best thing about growing up in Jamaica?o you think your experiences living there as a child have inspired your work?

 The conversations around how black women choose to wear their hair have always been both political and personal.
 As a discussion that continues to evolve, especially online, what would you like people to take away from this film?

 In this current political and social climate, I think it's very important to do anything you can, no matter how big or small.
 We must use any voice or platform we have to fight for the visibility of any marginalized group of people.
 Hair has always had a language and I want people to watch this film and have a new appreciation of what beauty is and what is considered beautiful, and to really accept that beauty is a broad spectrum and these women are a part of it.